seanivore/freelance-payments/assets/docs/BUG_WORKFLOW_FIX.md

 ### Two Main Paths With Tiny Overlap

-  * **Starting because of organic, admin/internal changes to JSON directory**
+  * **CYCLE A: Starting because of organic, admin/internal PUSH with changes to JSON directory**

-  1. Scan JSON directory for changes
+  1. Collect JSON directory filenames to compare to old/current manifest.json **cont. cycle B for potential archives**

-  2. Archive the old and create all new Stripe objects with API --> *potential end point if there are only JSONs to archive*
+  2. Archive the old or any `product_object.active=false`, and create all new Stripe objects

-  3. API response details collected, queued for GitHub Action updating all JSON file state management and object ID additions together
+  3. API response details collected for state management, queued for GitHub Action updating all JSON file and object ID additions together

+  4. After all new JSON files have their appropriate Stripe Objects created, then update all JSON files back-to-back

-  4. After all JSON files updated back to back, NOW and only now add new JSON IDs (e.g. UID = filename) and login-keyword, login-name to the MANIFEST
+  5. After JSON files updated back-to-back, now add new JSON IDs by filename to the MANIFEST each with their login-keyword and login-name

-  5. Automated push of JSON changes, new manifest, auto pull for local; RECOGNIZED AS AUTOMATED AND DOESN'T TRIGGER #1 AGAIN --> *natural end point*
+  6. Automated push: JSON, manifest updates, rebase setup for later push --> **RECOGNIZED AS AUTOMATED, DOESN'T TRIGGER #1 AGAIN; natural end point**

-  * **Starting because frontend user behavior across contract, invoice, and payments**
+  * **CYCLE B: Starting because frontend user behavior across contract, invoice, and payments triggered required JSON updates**

-  6. User interactions tracked by serverless Vercel events queue triggered GitHub Action automated JSON file updates, held for 1 hour inactivity
+  7. User interactions tracked by serverless Vercel events trigger a queued GitHub Action to update JSON file; hold until ~15min inactivity passes

-  7. Payment behavior events from Stripe Webhooks caught by Vercel also queue JSON file updates, queued and held
+  8. Payment behavior events from Stripe Webhooks caught by Vercel also queue JSON file updates, queued and held, too; activity restarts counter

-  8. Collected JSON updates to `state_management.client_status` or `state_management.initial/balance_payment_intent` being held are released
+  9. Collected JSON updates to `state_management.client_status` or `state_management.[initial/balance]_payment_intent` being held are released

-  9. After all JSON files updated back to back, including any JSON files now `"active"=false`, *NOW start at #1*, probably just archiving
+  10. All JSON files updated back-to-back, including any JSON files now `"active"=false`, **NOW continue at #1, probably just for archiving if needed**

 ### Automation Cycles Defined

+  * **CYCLE A**
-  - A. Runs from #1 through #5
+    - Runs from #1 through #6
+    - Simple
+  * **CYCLE B**
-  - B. Runs from #6 through #2
+    - Runs from #7 through #6
+    - In every case (I can think of) it is just for #1/#2 and then jumps to #6 for the push update
+    - But there should be no harm in it going through #3, #4, #5 if they are all working correctly they should just pass

 ---
+*Detailed outline of Stripe API/SDK calls and responses, along with new cycle flow logic, completed by Sean August Horvath on 2025-12-27*